shamansystems/Cheap-FOCer-2/guides/flashing/flashing.md

   * ![verify](./images/verify.png)
 * Verify that there are no errors
 * If there are no errors
- * click the disconnect button
+ * Click the disconnect button
- * unplug the st-link
+ * Unplug the st-link
- * reboot the controller
+ * Reboot the controller
 * Done 🎉